RibirX/rclog/README.md

 # Ribir Changelog

-Ribir Changelog is a tool that makes your development process easier.
-It combines changelogs from different pre-release versions and pulls out information for a specific version.
+Ribir Changelog is a tool that combines changelogs of pre-release versions into the more stable version and pulls out information for a specific version.

 This tool helps with two main tasks for [Ribir](ribir.org) changelog management: